belbiy/belbiy/README.md

 # Eugene Bannykh

-UX designer and frontend developer ad Magento/Adobe.
+UX designer and frontend developer at Adobe Commerce.

 <!--